pjsier/chicago-elections-archive/site/about.md

 Election results for some earlier historic elections (some of which are not displayed here) are available from the [Chicago Elections Project](https://data.lib.vt.edu/articles/dataset/Chicago_Elections_Project/14099084).

-All precinct boundaries can be accessed through DataMade's open source project: [datamade/chicago-municipal-elections](https://github.com/datamade/chicago-municipal-elections)
+Most precinct boundaries can be accessed through DataMade's open source project: [datamade/chicago-municipal-elections](https://github.com/datamade/chicago-municipal-elections)

 ## Embed the map